Focus Areas

 PTAs and Ballot Measure Positions

-On August 10, 2024, the California State PTA Board of Managers voted to approve SUPPORT positions for each of the following four measures slated for inclusion on the ballot for the November 5, 2024, Statewide General Election.
-Studies were undertaken to research the content, background, impact, and PTA authorities associated with each ballot measure; links to these study reports are shown below, along with links to the ballot measures as posted by California’s Secretary of State.
+On August 16, 2025, the California State PTA Board of Managers voted to approve an OPPOSE position for the measure currently in circulation.
+Signatures of 874,641 Californians registered to vote must be collected no later than January 12, 2026, for this initiative to continue to move towards placement on the November 3, 2026, statewide general election ballot.
+A study was undertaken to research the content, background, impact, and PTA authorities associated with each ballot measure; links to these study reports are shown below, along with links to the ballot measures as posted by California’s Secretary of State.

-Link to ballot measure posted by California’s Secretary of State
+Link to announcement of proposed initiative posted by California’s Secretary of State

 Link to CA PTA Study Report